-The approach just discussed is a specific example, but is representative of the general fact that in certain regimes SGS can be expressed in terms of macrolevel quantities as presented in the previous section, for instance talking of virial equilibrium (as 2K + U = 0), negative heat capacity (as $C_V = (\partial E/\partial T)|V < 0$ ), temperature $(T^{-1}(E) = \beta(E) = \partial S(E)/\partial E)$ , and relations like $dE = TdS - P_b dV + \mu dN$ .
+The approach just discussed is a specific example, but is representative of the general fact that in certain regimes SGS can be expressed in terms of macro-level quantities as presented in the previous section.
+For instance, virial equilibrium (as 2K + U = 0), negative heat capacity (as $C_V = (\partial E/\partial T)|V < 0$ ), and temperature $(T^{-1}(E) = \beta(E) = \partial S(E)/\partial E)$ are central to Lynden-Bell and Wood (1968) and the related literature.
+Also, as presented in §4.1, 'thermodynamic' functions in the sense of minimal thermodynamics are used by e.g. Tatekawa et al. (2005) and Casetti and Nardini (2010) within a variety of SGS models.
+Furthermore, relations like $dE = TdS - P_b dV + \mu dN$ are defined (Katz, 2003, §3.1).
 This relation derived within equilibrium statistical mechanics from the base micro-level description can be regarded as an alternative statement of the first law of thermodynamics, although this is not the general first law of thermodynamics in terms of work and heat introduced by phenomenological thermodynamics independently from any micro-description, i.e. dU = dQ + dW.
-This is thus a good example of a relation that is not fully thermodynamic in the sense of phenomenological thermodynamics but is also not based on microvariables, and supports (I).
-Hence minimal thermodynamics captures a middle ground description between the two levels.
+This is thus a good example of a relation that is not fully thermodynamic in the sense of phenomenological thermodynamic descriptions but is also not based on micro-variables, and supports (I).
+Hence minimal thermodynamics captures a middle ground level of description between the two levels.